somrajroy/AWS3TierArchitecturewithTFModules/README.md

- - **terraform-aws-modules/vpc/aws** : The terraform-aws-modules/vpc/aws module is designed to create a Virtual Private Cloud (VPC) in AWS.
+ - Module `terraform-aws-modules/vpc/aws` : The terraform-aws-modules/vpc/aws module is designed to create a Virtual Private Cloud (VPC) in AWS.
 A VPC is a logically isolated section of the AWS cloud where you can launch resources, such as Amazon EC2 instances and RDS databases.
 This module abstracts the complexities of creating a VPC and provides a simple, reusable configuration.
 It provides a set of configurable options for creating a VPC, including the number of subnets, the IP address range, and the availability zones.
 The module also creates the necessary resources for the VPC, such as internet gateways, route tables, and security groups.
    - **Features**
      - Creation of public and private subnets across multiple Availability Zones (AZs).
      - Default configuration for internet and NAT gateways to enable public and private network access.